dolphindb/DolphinDBPlugin/kafka/README.md

 # DolphinDB Kafka Plugin

 With this plugin, you can easily publish or subscribe to Kafka streaming services.
 It supports serialization and deserialization of all DolphinDB scalar types, as well as these built-in types of Kafka Java API: String(UTF-8), Short, Integer, Long, Float, Double, Bytes, byte[] and ByteBuffer.
-It also supports serialization and deserialization of vectors of the types above.
+It also supports serialization adn deserialization of vector of types above.

 - [DolphinDB Kafka Plugin](#dolphindb-kafka-plugin)
     - [1.
 Pre-compiled installation](#1-pre-compiled-installation)